 4. Prodromal contractions will last for some hours and might be longer for some pregnancies

+The average length of Prodromal labor?
+Prodromal labor contractions may happen every 3 – 5 minutes apart for hours.
 The prodromal labor contractions and signs will cause cervix dilation and mucous plug removal.

 5. Some activities can affect the prodromal labor but most of the time the contractions will disappear without any efforts